colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 ## What do I do with this information?

-I believe that it's important to
+I believe that it's important to make informed decisions supported by careful analysis of data.
+It's on you to decide if the change in taxation is worth it for yourself, but consider also your neighbors.

 ## Future Work